Ekaterina Fetisova: Senior

 Fetisova became age-eligible for senior competition in 2019.
 She made her senior debut at the 2019 Pesaro World Cup where she finished forty-fifth in the all-around.
 She then finished sixteenth all-around at the Tashkent World Cup and thirty-seventh at the Baku World Cup.
 At the 2019 Asian Rhythmic Gymnastics Championships held in Pattaya, Thailand, she won the gold medal in the team event alongside Sabina Tashkenbaeva and Nurinisso Usmanova and the bronze medal in the hoop final behind Zhao Yating and Adilya Tlekenova.
 In September, she competed at the Kazan World Cup and made her first World Cup final- placing seventh in hoop.
 At the 2019 World Championships in Baku, Azerbaijan she qualified for the individual all-around final, where she placed twentieth with a total score of 77.250.
 She also helped Uzbekistan place tenth in the team competition.

 Fetisova qualified for the ball final at the 2021 Sofia World Cup and finished seventh.
 Then at the Tashkent World Cup, she placed eighth in the hoop final.
 At the 2021 Asian Championships in Tashkent, Fetisova won the all-around bronze medal behind Kazakhstan's Alina Adilkhanova and teammate Takhmina Ikromova.
 She won the gold medal in the ball event final ahead of Adilkhanova.

 Fetisova was initially the reserve for the 2020 Olympic Games due to her all-around placement at the 2019 World Championships.
 However, when teammate Sabina Tashkenbaeva tested positive for COVID-19 a few days before the competition, Fetisova received her spot.
 At the 2020 Olympic Games in Tokyo, she finished twenty-fourth in the qualification round for the individual all-around with a total score of 75.500.

 Fetisova represented Uzbekistan at the 2022 World Games in Birmingham, United States but did not qualify for any of the event finals.

+As of 2023, she is competing as a group gymnast with the Uzbekistani group.